Nowadays the music industry is growing larger and larger and more people are willing to give their musical capabilities a try.

 Last but not least is another very important aspect of a singer’s home studio:

 Microphones used to be super expensive back in the day but today a decent one shouldn’t set you back more than a hundred bucks.
 If you record multiple instruments (acoustically) with many people, get a few mics and a bigger audio interface (with more mic line-ins).

-If you are a single mastermind get one for yourself.
+If you’re a single mastermind get one for yourself.
 Recording drums requires multiple mics and therefore bigger audio interfaces, more cables, and a better knowledge on the topic.

-If you a primarily a guitarist you might want to skip this one altogether, since you will most likely be recording your sound directly from your guitar into your PC.
+If you a primarily a guitarist you might want to skip this one altogether, since you’ll most likely be recording your sound directly from your guitar into your PC.

 Other things you might need are XLR cables, mic stands, and pop filters.